 On June 29, 2018, the Corporation received \$12.6 million as a result of the End of the Roll repurchasing the outstanding intangible asset.
 The End of the Roll intangible asset had a carrying value of \$6.0 million and an original cost of \$7.2 million.
-The Corporation recognized a \$6.5 million gain during the three month period ended June 30, 2018.
+The Corporation recognized a \$6.5 million gain upon redemption.